dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/skill.md

 - Double-click the beginning of the grammar delimiter to select markdown images, hyperlinks, bold, italic, code and other grammatical areas
 - [JSON smart double-click](/Tutorial/Language/json?id=Smart double-click, quickly select an array or key-value pair)

-The following is a gif legend, double-click to select the tag and surround the parent tag
+The following is a gif example, double-click to select the tag and surround the parent tag

 1. Double-click the beginning or end of `div tag` to select this `tag`, which is the left side of the beginning `<` or the right side of the end `>`.
-Of course, double-click `if`, double-click `indentation`, double-click `inside bracket quotation mark`...many positions can be selected by smart double-clicking.
-See the selection menu of HBuilder for details.
+Of course, double-click `if`, double-click `indentation`, double-click `inside bracket quotation mark`...many positions can be selected by intelligent double-clicking.
+See the `select` menu of HBuilderX for details.
 2. Press `Ctrl+]` to surround, you can add parent tags at the beginning and end of this selection, and the cursor blinks at the same time.
-If you are in js, pressing `Ctrl+]` does not enclose the tag, but encloses libraries such as `if`, `for`, etc., so that you can quickly put a piece of code into the `if` block.
+If you are in js file, pressing `Ctrl+]` does not enclose the tag, but encloses libraries such as `if`, `for`, etc., so that you can quickly put a piece of code into the `if` block.
 3. Enter `div` to add surrounding tags at the beginning and end

 <img src="/static/snapshots/tutorial/dbclick.gif" />